pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 CSV.write("power.csv", d)
 ```

+# TODO: NEED Help: it would be nice to make a plot of this!

 # Credit
-This tutorial was conceived for ZIF research and tutorial workshop and again in the 2020 SMLP Summer School by Lisa DeBruine.
+This tutorial was conceived for ZIF research and tutorial workshop  by Lisa DeBruine presented again by Phillip Alday during the 2020 SMLP Summer School.

 Updated by Lisa Schwetlick & Daniel Backhaus after changes to the package.